Selvaraghavan: 2010–2019

+2021–present

-Following NGK, his long-awaited Nenjam Marappathillai, which was originally supposed to be released in 2016, released on 5 March 2021 to positive reviews from the critics and audience, though the predictability and climax of the film were criticized.
+His long-awaited Nenjam Marappathillai was released in 2021 to positive reviews from the critics and audience, though the predictability and climax of the film were criticized.
 A gothic horror film starring S. J. Suryah, Regina Cassandra, and Nandita Swetha, it was looked as his comeback, as a director, after the severe backlash to NGK.

 Selvaraghavan made his debut, as an actor, with Vijay's Beast, directed by Nelson Dilipkumar.
-Though it received mixed reviews from the critics and underperformed commercially, his performance was praised by everybody.
+Though it received mixed reviews from the critics, it grossed over ₹300 crore and was a commercial successful.
 He then followed it up with Saani Kaayidham, co-starring Keerthy Suresh and directed by Arun Matheswaran, of Rocky fame.
 His performance in the film was highly acclaimed.

-His next release, as a director, is Naane Varuvean with Dhanush in the lead.
+His next release as a director, is Naane Varuvean (2022) with Dhanush in the lead.
 Kalaippuli S. Thanu is producing it under his V Creations banner, and Yuvan Shankar Raja is composing the music for the film, which is his eighth collaboration with Selvaraghavan.

-He has also announced the sequel to Aayirathil Oruvan, with Dhanush, as the main lead.
-He has been involved in the pre-production for it, since 2021.
-It is being planned for a release in 2024.